Visit Hartford's Dunkin' Park

 A Hartford standby that also boasts a location inside Dunkin’ Park, Bear’s Smokehouse is a local barbecue favorite.
 West Hartford Center serves as the home for dozens of restaurants that range from donuts to Mexican to sushi to kebabs and more.
 Hartford’s brewery scene is a strong one from Hog River, between the ballpark and West Hartford, to the City Steam Brewery, just down the street from Dunkin’ Park.
 Syps Grille slings burgers and sandwiches but also empanadillas, mofongo, plantains and more.
 Pigs Eye Pub is a local beer haven with pool tables and classic surroundings while Salute serves upscale Italian food.
 New Haven, a 40-minute drive away, is one of the country’s pizza capitals with its own style and flair.

 Options abound throughout the Northeast for stops before or after a trip to Hartford.
 The Triple-A Worcester Red Sox and Double-A New Hampshire Fisher Cats and Portland Sea Dogs are the only teams farther northeast than the Goats, while more than a dozen other teams reside from just a few hours away to within a day’s drive in New York, Pennsylvania, New Jersey, Maryland, Delaware and beyond.

 The Road to Colorado

 The Rockies’ Minor League system is and has long been one of the most far-flung geographic groups in the game.
-Prospects move from Low-A Fresno to High-A Spokane, then across the country to Hartford before heading to the southwest for their final stop with Triple-A Albuquerque.
+Prospects move from Single-A Fresno to High-A Spokane, then across the country to Hartford before heading to the southwest for their final stop with Triple-A Albuquerque.